 Spanish is the most widely spoken of the Romance languages, and one of the four most spoken languages in the world (together with Chinese, Hindi, and English).
 Spanish is one of six official working languages of the United Nations and the official language of 22 countries, including most countries in Middle and South America .

 Mexico, Colombia, Spain, and Argentina have the largest Spanish-speaking populations.
 In the United States, Spanish is spoken by three-quarters of its 41.3 million Hispanic population.
 Spanish holds co-official status in the U.S. territory of Puerto Rico.

-Map: Wikimedia Commons, by Eddo, modified by Ste
+Map of Spanish-speaking countries: Wikimedia Commons, by Eddo, modified by Step

 The Spanish department has challenged me to grow in all aspects of language learning: reading, writing, speaking, and translating.
 Faculty foster immersive experiences in the classroom, while the semester abroad requirement allows students to immerse themselves in the language and culture of a Spanish-speaking country.